Clay Pirkle

 Clay Pirkle is an American politician.
-He is a Republican member of Georgia House of Representatives from District 155, representing Ben Hill, Irwin, Turner, and portions of Tift and Coffee counties.
+He was a Republican member of Georgia House of Representatives from District 169, representing Ben Hill, Irwin, Turner, and portions of Tift and Coffee counties.

 Personal life and education

 Clay was raised on the family farm in Sycamore, Georgia, which has the slogan, “Christianity Is Our Business, We Farm To Pay Expenses.”
 Clay continues to work as a farmer on the family farm.

 Clay Pirkle graduated from Georgia Institute of Technology with a Bachelor of Science degree in Economics in 1989 and from the University of Georgia with a Masters of Business Administration in Accounting and Finance in 1990.

 Clay is married to his wife Sharron and together they live in Sycamore, Georgia.
 They have three children, Andrew, DeAnna, and Nathan.

 Clay Pirkle is a member of Bethel Baptist Church, where he also serves as Deacon and Treasurer.
 Clay also serves as a Director for the Scott Dawson Evangelistic Association based in Birmingham, AL.